 How soon until Netflix throws their hat in the live streaming television ring?
 Right now they own such a large percentage of the market share there is no consumer demand for them to evolve their services into this.
-However, if their market share of “over-the-top” services shrinks, don’t be surprised to see a Netflix live TV service in the future.

 How OTT began